bfulroth/SPR_Create_Dotmatics_ADLP_File/README.md

         - Type or copy/paste command: __source activate SPR_ADLP_env__
         - Press 'enter'
     - Make sure you are in the folder containing the script.
-        - If your are not sure type command: cd ~
+        - If your are not sure type command: __cd ~__
         - Press 'enter'
         - Type or copy/paste command: __cd PythonProjects__
         - Type or copy/paste command: __cd SPR_Create_Dotmatics_ADLP_File__
      - Run the script
         - Copy the config file path name to the clipboard.
 See trick in __bold__ above.
-        - Type command: __python SPR_to_ADLP.py
+        - Type command: __python SPR_to_ADLP.py__
-        - press 'enter'
+        - Press 'enter'
         - Paste in the Config.txt path from the clipboard.
-        - press 'enter'
+        - Press 'enter'
         - In the next prompt, name the results file.
-The name doesn't matter as long as it somthing.xlsx
+The name doesn't matter as long as it is *somthing.xlsx*
-        - press 'enter'
+        - Press 'enter'
         - The upload file should be created on your desktop.
      - Manual Curation
         - The CURVE_VALID field needs to be fill in with 1 or 0.